-Interest Rate in New Zealand averaged 6.87 percent from 1985 until 2021, reaching an all time high of 67.32 percent in March of 1985 and a record low of 0.25 percent in March of 2020.
+Interest Rate in New Zealand averaged 6.84 percent from 1985 until 2022, reaching an all time high of 67.32 percent in March of 1985 and a record low of 0.25 percent in March of 2020.
 This page provides - New Zealand Interest Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-New Zealand Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on December of 2021.
+New Zealand Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on May of 2022.

 Interest Rate in New Zealand is expected to be 1.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the New Zealand Interest Rate is projected to trend around 3.00 percent in 2023, according to our econometric models.